-Collection, use and disclosure of your credit-related personal information
+Collection, use and disclosure of your credit-related personal data

-EISS may include your credit information that we provide to it in credit reports to other credit providers to assist those credit providers to assess your credit worthiness.
+EISS and Illion may include your credit-related personal data that we provide to it in credit reports to other credit providers to assist those credit providers to assess your credit worthiness.

-If you fail to meet your payment obligations in relation to any loan you have with us or if we believe that you have committed a serious credit infringement, we may be entitled to disclose this to EISS.
+If you fail to meet your payment obligations in relation to any loan you have with us or if we believe that you have committed a serious credit infringement, we may be entitled to disclose this to EISS and Illion.